txpipe-shop/partnerchain-reference-implementation/docs/dev_log.md

 ## :checkered_flag: Starting point: Substrate Template

-### :down_arrow: Download the [minimal template](https://github.com/paritytech/polkadot-sdk-minimal-template).
+### :arrow_down: Download the [minimal template](https://github.com/paritytech/polkadot-sdk-minimal-template).

-This version of the node includes the most basic featurs of a Substrate node.
+This version of the node includes the most basic features of a Substrate node.

 ### :computer: Rust setup & dependencies:

-#### Rust installation

-Check the Rust [installation instructions](https://www.rust-lang.org/tools/install) for your system.
+Check out Polkadot's official [installation instructions](https://docs.polkadot.com/develop/parachains/install-polkadot-sdk/) to install Rust and the additional dependencies needed for your system.

-#### Additional packages

-Depending on your system and Rust version, there might be additional packages required to compile this template - please take note of the Rust compiler output.
 Usually, it will be necessary to add the `wasm32-unknown-unknown` target, and the `rust-src` component, both of which can be installed, for example in Linux by executing the following commands:

 ```bash
 $ rustup target add wasm32-unknown-unknown --toolchain stable-x86_64-unknown-linux-gnu